brianjriddle/tv4-continous-delivery-valtech-2012-02/tv4/continous-integration.md

 !SLIDE center transition=fade
 ![dell gx 260](dell-gx-260.jpg)
-2nd jenkins
+second jenkins server

 .notes - every IT department has at least one computer sitting around doing nothing.

 !SLIDE center transition=fade
 culture change - it's all about quality

-.notes tired of always put out fires started looking. time to start getting rid of points of pain. in with disqus/solr. don't break the internet.
+.notes tired of always put out fires. time to start getting rid of points of pain. in with disqus/solr. don't break the internet. puts quality first.

 !SLIDE bullets center transition=fade
 * ruby
 * no compile
 * more tests
+* testing generated html
 * better coverage
-* testing generated html

-.notes greenfield development. still no ajax
+.notes greenfield development it is still development. still no ajax

 !SLIDE center transition=fade
 ![rcov coverage](tv4play-rcov-report.jpg)

-.notes ruby via jruby was gate to faster and happier development infrastructure for unit/functional/integration tests. we don't brow beat to get better metrics but have tried to nurture a culture of testing
+.notes ruby and jruby was gate to faster and happier development infrastructure for unit/functional/integration tests. we don't brow beat to get better metrics but have tried to nurture a culture of testing

 !SLIDE bullets incremental transition=fade
-* cost of deploy
+* what does it cost to deploy?
 * $50 per deploy
 * $100 from tv4 employee(technical)
 * $100 from tv4 employee(nontechnical)

-.notes if everything goes ok otherwise start over.... lots of hand holding.
+.notes CMS if everything goes ok otherwise start over.... lots of hand holding.

-!SLIDE bullets center transisition=fade
+!SLIDE bullets center transition=fade
 * git push origin master

+.notes transition from svn to git. partly b/c of rails community partly b/c subversion stinks partly b/c we this is how we deploy to heroku

-!SLIDE bullets center transisition=fade
+!SLIDE bullets center transition=fade
 * git push heroku master

 .notes everybody in the team could do this. when ever they needed. heroku was showing us the value of deploying when ever we want this is extremely seductive

+!SLIDE transition=fade

-!SLIDE bullets center transisition=fade but could we do this with the other projects?
+could we do this with the other projects?

-.notes and does it have to be a person that does it can't it happen automatically? this is when we really started making jenkis work hard
+.notes and does it have to be a person that does it can't it happen automatically? this is when we really started making jenkins work hard

-!SLIDE bullets center transisition=fade
+!SLIDE bullets center transition=fade
 * CMS
 * redefine deliverables
 * not perfect but good enough

-.notes was delivering a VCS tag. had to change to a binary have to draw a line somewhere. stage goes out immediately.
+.notes was delivering a VCS tag. had to change to a binary. have to draw a line somewhere. stage goes out immediately.
-OBS takes about 30 minutes to do release to stage (20 to prod) and cannont publish during deploy. for a news site that can be a catastrophe.
+OBS takes about 30 minutes to do release to stage (20 to prod) and cannot publish during deploy. for a news site that can be a catastrophe.

 !SLIDE bullets  transition=fade
 * wordpress